geogardenclub/geogardenclub.github.io/docs/related-work.md

 | NN | [Nature's Notebook](https://www.usanpn.org/natures_notebook) | 1000s | Free |
 | SF | [SmartFin](https://smartfin.org/) | ? | Free |

-Our goal is for AGC to complement existing approaches to Citizen Science.
-We would like to work with these organizations to determine the best wa for AGC to collect data to augment current data sets and make them more valuable to researchers.
+Our goal is for GGC to complement existing approaches to Citizen Science.
+We would like to work with these organizations to determine the best wa for GGC to collect data to augment current data sets and make them more valuable to researchers.

-### How does AGC fit in?
+### How does GGC fit in?

 Analysis of the technology landscape reveals that there are basically two clusters of features: "Novice" features that are associated with the garden planning tools, and "professional" features that are associated with the urban agriculture tools.

-The market niche for AGC is between these two areas: a gardener who is beyond the introductory level, but is not yet interested in commercial gardening and/or organic certification.
+The market niche for GGC is between these two areas: a gardener who is beyond the introductory level, but is not yet interested in commercial gardening and/or organic certification.